RubenEschauzier/traversal-metric-workshop-paper/content/introduction.md

 In comparison, we can measure the marginal effectiveness of join planning relatively easily by counting the number of intermediate results produced by the engine.
 The goal of this paper is to introduce a metric that enables straightforward observation of the algorithmic performance of traversal approaches, independent of implementation details.
 This leads to our research question: _How to compare the marginal algorithmic performance of traversal strategies in an implementation-agnostic manner?_

+<span class="comment" data-author="RT">Good introduction, but I wonder if the primary focus on comparability is the best main motivation for the metric.
+Maybe it would be better to focus the story on measuring how far the traversal path is from the optimal path.
+How much better can we get with different traversal paths?</span>

+<span class="comment" data-author="RT">I would suggest introducing the name of the term here in the introduction already.
+Not sure about the current name (Optimal Traversal Metric) though.
+What about something like "Shortest Traversal Length Ratio (STLR)"?</span>